Learn. Adapt. Thrive.

 Meet Beth

 Beth Derry founded Lovely Messy Humans after a two-decade career in sustainability, helping some of the world's best-known companies navigate complex challenges.
-She has a degree in Zoology, a Master’s in Ecology and is a certified Havening Techniques practitioner and resilience coach.
+She has a degree in Zoology, a Master’s in Ecology and is a Certified Havening Techniques Practitioner and Resilience Coach.

 Testimonials